 Winter is coming.
-And the Animal Kingdom is making its preparations.
-Spend your autumn wowed by the wonders of nature and watch as creatures great and small busy themselves foraging, feasting and laying the foundations for their next generations.
+And the animal kingdom is making its preparations.
+Spend your autumn wowed by the wonders of nature and watch as as the animals busy themselves foraging, feasting and laying the foundations for their next generations.
 Here’s our list of places dotted around the UK to spot some terrific autumn animals.

 The Badger Bar, Rydal